michele-segata/cooperis/README.md

 make
 ```

-### CoopeRIS
+### CoopeRIS (Multithread support, default)

+CoopeRIS can be built with multithread or GPU support to accelerate the
+computation of the RIS.
+By default, CoopeRIS is built with multithread support.
-To build CoopeRIS, clone first the repository:
+First, clone the repository:

 ```bash
 git clone https://github.com/michele-segata/cooperis
 cd cooperis